FileFighter/ClientSetup/README.md

 Be carefully as the developers of FileFighter won't take responsibility when you are using the application or configuration options wrong or in a not intended way.

 ## Remaining Files
-All the remaining not explicitly explained files are important for the scripts to work.
+All the remaining not explicitly explained files are important for the scripts to work and should not be changed manually.

 ## Help
 For further help, feedback or questions write us an [email](mailto:filefighter@t-online.de).